csu-tropical/csu-tropical/_posts/2025-06-26-ColonBurgosDefense.markdown

 Delián Colón Burgos defends her research with the title, "Dynamics of Convective Organization in African Easterly Waves observed during the NAMMA and CPEX-CV Field
 Campaigns".

 Congratulations Delián!
-Delián's work dives into the details of the different ways that tropical convection can be organized in the early stages of the easterly waves, which in many cases develop into TC's.
-Her research uses multiple sources of observations as well as a novel computational method to combine the observations with ERA5 reanalysis data.
-The observations were taken during two distinct field campaigns in the tropical Atlantic.
+Delián's work dives into the details of the different ways that tropical convection can be organized in the early stages of easterly waves, which in many cases develop into TC's.
+Her research uses multiple sources of observations as well as a novel computational method to combine observations with ERA5 reanalysis data.
+The observations that Delián used were gathered during two distinct field campaigns in the tropical Atlantic.

 <!--more-->